enyosolutions/axel-documentation/docs/README.md

 ---
 home: true
 heroImage: ''
-heroText: Axel documentation
+heroText: Axel Framework
 tagline: Express framework on steroids
 actionText: Get Started →
 actionLink: /guide/
 features:
   - title: Quick and powerful
     details: Minimal setup yet strongly configurable
   - title: Battle tested
     details: These components are the best to quickly create a back office.
   - title: Convention over configuration
     details: Each component comes with sensible configuration that makes them ready to use on the spot
 footer: MIT Licensed | Copyright © 2019-present Enyosolutions
 ---

 ## Axel framework